mocklis/mocklis.docs/source/reference/index.rst

 get, property set, event add or event remove), and it will take a Func from the inforamtion passed to or returned from these calls to something that you want to store.
 They also provide the ledger with recorded data as an out parameter.

-There is currently no mechanism for letting record steps share ledger with each other.
+There is currently no mechanism for letting record steps share ledgers with one another.

 .. sourcecode:: csharp